The purpose of this notice

 How will my personal data be collected and used?
 We collect personal data from you to the extent necessary to provide advice, administrative and management services and (subject to the provisions below), related marketing activities.

 We may process your personal data and sensitive personal data for the following reasons: The administration, management and provision of advice in relation to financial services products; Our legitimate business processes and activities including internal audit, accounting, business processes and activities including internal audit, accounting, business planning and proposed and actual transactions (including joint ventures and disposals of business); and compliance with legal (including dealing with claims), regulatory and other governance obligations

 This list is not exhaustive and may be updated from time to time as business needs and legal requirements dictate.
 Some of the personal data that we maintain will be kept in paper files, while other personal data will be included in computerised and electronic databases.

 Who might my personal data be shared with?

 Your personal data will be made available for the purposes mentioned above and only to responsible management, human resources, accounting, audit, compliance, information technology and other corporate staff, including the Group Companies.
-It may also be made available to third parties providing relevant services to us, such as True Potential which provide us with support services, including regulatory support.
+It may also be made available to third parties providing relevant services to us.

 Your right to review and amend personal data

-How to request that we cease processing your personal data If at any time you wish us to cease processing your personal data or sensitive personal data, or contacting your for marketing purposes, please contact The Data Protection Officer on 01454 501 959 or in writing at 1st Floor, East Offices, Willow Brook Centre, Bradley Stoke, Bristol.
-BS32 8BS.
+How to request that we cease processing your personal data: If at any time you wish to cease processing your personal data or sensitive personal data, or contacting you for marketing purposes, please contact: The Data Protection Officer on 01454 501 959 or in writing at 1st Floor, West Offices, Willow Brook Centre, Bradley Stoke, Bristol, BS32 8BS.